A study of interacting scalar field model from the perspective of the dynamical systems theory: Summary and Concluding remarks

-We have studied the dynamics of coupled non-canonical scalar field model taken as DE candidate with pressureless dust as DM in the background of spatially flat FLRW metric.
-Two interaction models with inverse square form and exponential form of the potential $V(\phi)$ and the coupling term $\lambda(\phi)$ (non-canonical term associated with scalar field) have been investigated.
-Evolution equations are complicated in nature so we have performed dynamical systems analysis to achieve the qualitative behavior of the cosmological model considered here.
-We have obtained hyperbolic as well as non-hyperbolic type critical points.
-Linear stability theory is sufficient to provide the nature of hyperbolic critical points.
-For non-hyperbolic type critical points, we have performed the Center Manifold Theory in detail to obtain exact dynamical nature of the points by finding center manifold for each point.\\
+We have studied the cosmological dynamics of interacting scalar field in the background of spatially flat FLRW metric where the scalar field plays a role of DE candidate and pressureless dust as DM.
+Two interaction models have been considered here.
+In the first model, potential $V(\phi)$ of scalar field as well as the coupling term $\lambda(\phi)$ of scalar field are taken as inverse square form.
+Whereas in the second interaction model, the potential and coupling term are taken as the exponential function of scalar field $\phi$.
+Since the cosmological evolution equations are complicated in nature, we have performed dynamical systems analysis to achieve the qualitative behaviour of the cosmological model.
+We have obtained hyperbolic type critical points from model 1 and non-hyperbolic sets from model 2.
+Linear stability theory is sufficient to provide the nature of hyperbolic critical points and center manifold theory is employed to obtain exact dynamical nature of the points on the sets.
+Classical stability is also investigated by finding the adiabatic sound speed for the models and corresponding conditions for classical stability are shown in table \ref{classical stability modelQ1} and the table \ref{classical stability modelQ2} for the interacting model 1 and interacting model 2 respectively. \\

-In the interaction model 1, where $Q\propto H \rho_{m}$, we choose potential $V(\phi)$ as well as coupling function $\lambda(\phi)$ of the scalar field to be evolved in inverse square form $V(\phi)=\lambda(\phi)=V_0 \phi^{-2}$, where $V_0$ is a constant.
+In the interaction model 1, where $Q\propto H \rho_{m}$, we choose potential $V(\phi)$ as well as coupling function $\lambda(\phi)$ of the scalar field to be $V(\phi)=\lambda(\phi)=V_0 \phi^{-2}$, where $V_0$ is a constant.
 As a result of which, the dynamical variables $y$ and $z$ are not independent at all.
-Eventually the autonomous system reduces to a 2D system since $y=z$.
-For the same reason the constant parameter $s$ will have the same value as $u$.
-In this 2D system, we have obtained hyperbolic as well as non-hyperbolic type critical points.
-For the non-hyperbolic type points $A_1$ and $B_1$, we study the Center Manifold Theorem which is presented in separate section in \ref{CMT}.
-We have obtained parameter restrictions $\eta=\frac{1}{2}, ~s>2\sqrt{\frac{3}{7}}$ for $A_1$ to be (see in Fig. \ref{A_22}(a)) the late time de Sitter solution of the universe.\\
+Eventually the system (\ref{Gen_autonomous}) reduces to a 2D autonomous system (\ref{autonomous2D}) (since $y=z$) and consequently $s=u$.
+We have procured a normally hyperbolic set of critical points $A_1$ in this autonomous system and in cosmologically viable region, the vector field near $A_1$ bifurcates at $\eta=0$ (see in figures \ref{A1stable} and \ref{A1unstable}).
+In section \ref{CMT}, we have also employed Center manifold theory to manifest that the stability of the normally hyperbolic set ($A_1$) depends on the eigen direction of non-vanishing eigenvalue.
+However, from numerical computation we observed that points on the set $A_1$ has interesting nature in cosmological point of view.
+The points on the set representing the scalar field dominated universe at late times when $\eta>0$ and $y_c\neq 0$ and representing the dust dominated decelerated unstable universe for $\eta<0$ ($y_c= 0$).
+It should be noted that the set $A_1$ represents the dust dominated future decelerated universe for $\eta>0$ and $y_c=0$.\\